findy-network/findy-agent/README.md

 ## Agency Architecture

 Findy agency is a service that implements an Aries compatible identity agents.
-What makes it an agency is that it's multitenant.
+What makes it an agency is that it's multi-tenant.
 It can easily serve thousands of edge agents with one installation and with modest hardware.

 Each CA controller gets a corresponding cloud agent as its service.
 The following